-In the above program, we first need to import the parser module, and then we have declared an expression to calculate and to parse this expression we have to use a parser.expr() function.
+In the above program, we first need to import the parser module, and then we declare an expression to calculate and parse this expression; we have to use a parser.expr() function.
 Then we can evaluate the given expression using eval() function.

-In Python, sometimes we get data that consists of date-time format which would be in CSV format or text format.
-So to parse such formats in proper date-time formats Python provides the parse_dates() function.
-Suppose we have a CSV file that contains data and the data time details are separated with a comma which makes it difficult for reading therefore for such cases we use parse_dates() but before that, we have to import pandas as this function is provided by pandas.
+In Python, sometimes we get data consisting of date-time format, which would be in CSV or text format.
+So to parse such formats in proper date-time formats, Python provides the parse_dates() function.

-In Python, we can also parse command-line options and arguments using an argparse module which is very user friendly for the command-line interface.
-Suppose we have Unix commands to execute through a python command-line interface such as ls which list all the directories in the current drive and it will take many different arguments also therefore to create such a command-line interface we use an argparse module in Python.
-Therefore, to create a command-line interface in Python we need to do the following; firstly, we have to import an argparse module, then we create an object for holding arguments using ArgumentParser() through the argparse module, later we can add arguments the ArgumentParser() object that will be created and we can run any commands in Python command line.
+In Python, we can also parse command-line options and arguments using an argparse module which is very user-friendly for the command-line interface.
+Suppose we have Unix commands to execute through a Python command-line interface such as ls which lists all the directories in the current drive, and it will take many different arguments also; therefore, to create such a command-line interface, we use an argparse module in Python.
+Therefore, to create a command-line interface in Python, we need to do the following; firstly, we have to import an argparse module, then we create an object for holding arguments using ArgumentParser() through the argparse module, later we can add arguments to the ArgumentParser() object that will be created.
+We can run any command in the Python command line.
 Note as running any commands is not free other than the help command.
-So here is a small piece of code for how to write the python code to create a command line interface using an argparse module.
+So here is a small piece of code for how to write the Python code to create a command line interface using an argparse module.

-Now we have created an object using ArgumentParser() and then we can parse the arguments using parser.parse_args() function.
+We have created an object using ArgumentParser(), and then we can parse the arguments using the parser.parse_args() function.

 parser = argparse.ArgumentParser() parser.parse_args()

-To add the arguments we can use add_argument() along with passing the argument to this function such as parser.add_argument(“ ls ”).
+To add the arguments, we can use add_argument() and pass the argument to this function, such as a parser.add_argument(“ ls ”).
 So let us see a small example below.

 import argparse parser = argparse.ArgumentParser() parser.add_argument("ls") args = parser.parse_args() print(args.ls)

-So in the above program, we can see the screenshot of the output as we cannot use any other commands so it will give an error but when we have an argparse module then we can run the commands in python shell as follows:
+So in the above program, we can see the screenshot of the output as we cannot use any other commands, so it will give an error, but when we have an argparse module, then we can run the commands in the python shell as follows:

 $ python ex_argparse.py --help usage: ex_argparse.py [-h] echo